jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 Components, React or otherwise,  are now becoming the standard for sharing small pieces of functionality.

 Let's take a look at  [https://bit.dev/](https://bit.dev/) which is an environment developers can share their own custom and reusable [React Components](https://bit.dev/components?q=react).

+There is also another powerful site called [StoryBook](https://storybook.js.org/) that enables developers to create and share Components.

 <hr>

+Since Components should be built as self contained and reusable entities it makes sense they would be constructed with the internal logic to control their behavior.

-Controlling behaviors internally is what the promise of components offers.
-When our CSS _behaviors_ are an integrated as part of our code, we can use `props` and `state` to thoroughly control the view, including styling, versus swapping out classes.
+When our CSS **behaviors** are an integrated as part of our code, we can use `props` and `state` to thoroughly control the view, including styling, versus swapping out classes.

 Fortunately, lots of techniques, frameworks, tooling and other open source projects have been built an popularized to fill the gaps.
-Four popular ways that you'll likely encounter are:
+Three popular ways that you'll likely encounter are:

 - CSS Stylesheets
 - Inline Styles